 Educate stakeholders on improvement science strategies and how to use these strategies in the design, implementation, and evaluation of data-driven, evidence-based processes.

-Assure that each initiative aligns with state and national priorities, adds value for all perinatal stakeholders, enhances best practices, and improves consistency of care for the mother and baby dyad.
+Assure that each initiative aligns with state and national priorities, adds value for all perinatal stakeholders, enhances best practices, and improves consistency of care.

 Ensure ongoing momentum and enthusiasm of all stakeholders to safeguard the sustainability of the KyPQC.

 Dr. White practiced OB/GYN in Frankfort, Kentucky, for over twenty years.
 She retired from clinical medicine and joined the Kentucky Department for Public Health (KDPH) as the Director of the Division of Women’s Health in 2009.
 She then joined the College of Public Health at the University of Kentucky (UK) in 2011 in the Department for Health Behavior.
 Dr. White returned to KDPH as Deputy Commissioner of Clinical Affairs in 2011.
 She is Principal Investigator for multiple grants that include chronic diseases to substance use disorder and works in the state pandemic response.